Worthing CIL Neighbourhood Fund

 As part of the application and any subsequent award you will be expected to evidence the local need and provide impactful case studies.

 As a council for the community, we want to continue working hand in hand with our communities, to help our residents and our places to thrive, in particular at a neighbourhood level.
-We want to continue supporting and celebrating the great work of the voluntary and community sector as we launch the 2024 CIL Neighbourhood Fund programme.
-And we are making some changes to the information and guidance for applicants in response to what we've learned from last year and because our funding pot is smaller this year.
+We want to continue supporting and celebrating the great work of the voluntary and community sector as we launch the 2025 CIL Neighbourhood Fund programme.
+The CIL Neighbourhood Fund is continuing to evolve as a fund, in order to ensure it remains a suitable source of funding for local needs in Worthing.

-The expectation is that projects which receive CIL funding in 2024 will be delivering projects in the three CIL Areas which have funding available (Coastal East, Coastal West and North West).
+The expectation is that projects which receive CIL funding in 2025 will be delivering projects in the four CIL Areas which have funding available (Coastal East, North East, North and North West).

-In particular in 2024, we are interested in projects which meet the following funding outcomes and themes.
+In particular in 2025, we are interested in projects which meet the following criteria:

-The council will accept a wide range of projects, as stated in the ‘What can the CIL Neighbourhood Fund be used for?' section above.
-However, if there are a number of projects which meet the criteria but not enough CIL funds to be allocated to them all in a CIL area, then the projects will be scored by the assessment panels based on a range of criteria, including whether they meet the above values and themes.
+The council will accept a wide range of projects, as stated in the 'What can the CIL Neighbourhood Fund be used for?' section above.
+However, if there are a number of projects which meet the criteria but not enough CIL funds to be allocated to them all in a CIL area, then the projects will be scored by the assessment panels based on a range of criteria.
 Those which do will score higher.
+The CIL area assessment panel will discuss all applications and based on scoring and detailed deliberation, will make a recommendation to the relevant cabinet member which applications should be allocated CIL funding this year.

 How will neighbourhoods be defined?